rh-mobb/documentation/content/aro/acm-odf-aro/index.md

 ### Secondary Cluster

-1. Swtich the context to the secondary cluster
+1. Switch the context to the secondary cluster

 ```
 oc config use secondary